Frotty/steamworks4j/build-instructions.md

 ### Build steps

-The first step is to let [jnigen](https://github.com/libgdx/libgdx/wiki/jnigen) generate C++ source files for the embedded JNI functions.
+The first step is to let gdx-jnigen generate C++ source files for the embedded JNI functions.
 The `com.codedisaster.steamworks.jnigen.JNICodeGenerator` class in the `jnigen` sub-project contains the code to do that.

 - The working directory must be the ```steamworks4j/``` root folder.
 - You can just run `JNICodeGenerator.main()` as a plain Java application from inside your favorite IDE.
 No arguments are required.